Esri/i3s-spec/profiles/building/docs/attributestats.md

-# BIM attribute statistics
+# Building scene layer attribute statistics

-Concatenated attribute statistics .
-If needed, the type of the attribute (string or number) may be inferred from `mostFrequentValues` and/or `min`/`max` fields
+Concatenated attribute statistics.
+If needed, the type of the attribute (string or number) may be inferred from `mostFrequentValues` and/or `min`/`max` fields.

 ### Related: